navh/BudFreezeSpike/README.md

 Initially this will assume the 6 tray, 1 temperature, 9 peltier sensor arrangement but as I assume this is not always constant generalizing may be important.

 ### 2) Restrict data to interesting range
-We only care about peaks that happen below -10
+We only care about peaks that happen below -10, but above -36

 Resistance readings in files can be converted to temperature using a formula
 > Temp = -0.007742(resistance) + 106.5